 Kurata was introduced in the previous chapter, using more strength than necessary to saw through some wood, and we see in Chapter 4 that this is a persistent characteristic.
 She’s like a bull in a china shop, lacking in grace and trying to make up for it with energy and power.
 She’s shown right before Orihara, who’s much more in control even with his enormous strength, making a comparison between what Orihara does right and Kurata does wrong all the more noticeable.

 The other girl is Hasegawa, who nonchalantly asks Orihara how she can complete the woodworking assignment in class more smoothly.
 As the other characters note, her lack of fear is impressive.
-I have to wonder if either of them will join the Ensemble Club, especially given their proximity to the main cast at this point.
+I have to wonder if either of them will join the Chorus Club, especially given their proximity to the main cast at this point.

 No songs again this month, only a lot of shouting, “AH!”